Spring is here, and depending on where you live, it might feel like you’re on a speeding train to summer (maybe that’s just us in Texas).

 15. Feed ducks living in a local pond.
 Simple, old-fashioned, fun.
 Don’t overload them, and don’t use bread.

 16. Build a bird feeder, bird bath, or bird house for your backyard or balcony.

-17. Go to the zoo.
+17. Go to a local wildlife sanctuary or preserve.
 It’s much nicer when the weather hasn’t gotten too hot yet.

 Photo by Madzia Bryll

 19. Visit the farmer’s market as a family, and make this a weekly ritual.

 20. Go on a wildflower drive and stop to sketch the flowers.
 Our family loved doing this so much, it’s now an annual tradition.

 What do you love doing in the spring?